 - Site S (150 m away from Site G), found in 2015: 14 footprints made by two Australopithecus afarensis walking in the same time frame, in the same direction and at a similar moderate speed as the other three.
 One of them (hominin S1) had an average stature between 161-168 cm.

-2) Ileret, Kenya.
+Ileret, Kenya.
 1.5 Ma.
 They are 97 footprints left by at least 20 Homo erectus individuals, who had a modern foot and stride: a mid-foot arch, straight big toe and heel-to-toe weight transfer.
 The footprints are indistinguishable from our own.

-3) Langebaan Lagoon, South Africa.
-117,000 years ago.
-Called ‘Eve’s footprint’, because they are the oldest known footprints of an anatomically-modern human.
-This is very relevant considering that less than 40 hominid fossils from the period 100,000 to 200,000 years ago have been found.
+Langebaan Lagoon, South Africa.
+117 thousand years (ka).
+Called Eve’s footprint, because they are the oldest known footprints of an anatomically-modern human.
+The trackway of three footprints was found in 1995 on the surface of a cemented sand dune (called an aeolianite), plus other two tracks in 2018.
+This is a very relevant find, considering that less than 40 hominin fossils from the period 100 to 200 ka have been found in Africa.

 EUROPE (made by Homo sapiens)

-6) Theopetra cave, Greece.
+Theopetra cave, Greece.
 Four human footprints preserved in a reddish clay sediment, in association with various posterior hearths along the same layer which are dated to 46,327 BP.

-7) Ciur-Izbuc Cave, Romania.
-36,500 years old.
+Ciur-Izbuc Cave, Romania.
+36,500 years.
 More than 400 footprints!

-10) Chihuahuan desert, Mexico.
-10,550 years old.
+Chihuahuan desert, Mexico.
+10,550 years.
 2 footprints, left and right.
-At the same site there are 11 other footprints dated 7,250 years old.
+At the same site there are 11 other footprints dated to 7,250 years.

-11) Lake Managua, Nicaragua.
-6,000 years old.
+Lake Managua, Nicaragua.
+6,000 years.

-12) Willandra Lakes, New South Wales.
-20,000 years old.
+Willandra Lakes, New South Wales.
+20,000 years.